trustification/rust-rfcs/text/0000-sigstore-integration.md

 For implementation-oriented RFCs (e.g. for compiler internals), this section should focus on how compiler contributors should think about the change, and give examples of its concrete impact.
 For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms. -->
 -->

-As of YYYY/MM/DD, crates.io and cargo supports signing and verifying crates.
+Crate signatures and verifications is a way to tie authenticity and integrity of a crate based on public key cryptography.
+The impliciation of this feature is that, as an end user, you can be sure that the crates that you download from crates.io have not been tampered with, and that they are signed by the correct owner of the package.

 The process of `signing` involves generating a signature for a crate, using a private key, and attaching that signature when publishing a crate.
 The process of `verification` involves downloading a crate (using cargo) and using a _trusted_ public key to verify the authenticity (the signer) and integrity (the contents) of a crate.

-Cargo and crates.io supports both of these flows.
-As a crate publisher, by signing crates you provide additional security for consumers of your crate.
-As a crate consumer, by verifying crates you can reduce the impact of a compromise of crates.io.

-To simplify key management for users, cargo supports using [Sigstore](https://sigstore.dev) as a way to generate keys based on identities (GitHub) and as an immutable log that can be monitored and audited in the event of a compromise.
+To simplify key management for users, cargo supports using [Sigstore](https://sigstore.dev) as a way to generate keys based on your identity (GitHub) and as an immutable log that can be monitored and audited in the event of a compromise.
+By default, a publicly available instance ensures that you do not need to manage this infrastructure yourself.
+If you are running your own crate registry, Sigstore instance and identify provider, you can configure cargo to use that.

 ## Configuring